-Not each layout can be installed on WordPress, even if the code was perfectly written, it is clear and easy to understand.
+Not each layout can be developed on WordPress, even if the code was perfectly written, it is clear and easy to understand.
 But each layout written in accordance with WordPress requirements can function independently without WordPress.
-If you come to decision to create a theme for WordPress platform, the following instructive tips can be useful:
+If you come to the decision to create a theme for the WordPress platform, the following instructive tips can be useful:

 Quite often tweaking the layout on WordPress page builders are used, which make it possible to apply one block several times on the same page (for example, a slider).

 If you are using an identifier in the layout of this item, and there have already been two such elements on the page, then this identifier will no longer be unique, and therefore its` main purpose will be lost and may break your code.
 Therefore, try to use the classes, not IDs, in your layout.